Changes in your business? You should plan, talk to staffers

 NEW YORK — As Nick Haschka bought four small horticultural businesses over the past two years, he had to help his new employees navigate almost constant change.

-"They've had to get used to a new owner, new management style, and many new processes and tools," says Haschka, owner of The Wright Gardner in South San Francisco, California.
+“They’ve had to get used to a new owner, new management style, and many new processes and tools,” said Haschka, owner of the Wright Gardner in South San Francisco, Calif.

 Small-business owners who recognize the impact that change can have on employees can limit the fallout by helping staffers with the transition.